Table of Contents

 How My Website Uses Cookies and User Data

 A typical Privacy Policy page will explain in legalese how the website uses cookies in a very generic way, which is because they are generic.
 They are written up by lawyers considering typical use cases, and so, depending on the purposes and aims of the websites, the language across websites is substantively the same.
-Because they are generic, they typically aren’t all that useful for understanding exactly how a website is using cookies.
+Because they are generic, they typically aren’t all that useful for understanding exactly how a website is using cookies and user data.

-I can do better than that by just telling you specifically how my website presently uses cookies or might foreseeably use cookies in the future.
+I can do better than that by just telling you specifically how my website does so.

 Website Analytics